ThomasMiz/TPE-Arqui/docs/syscalls.md

 Writes up to `count` bytes to a file descriptor.
 Returns the amount of bytes written.

 ## [0x02] uint64_t sys_time();
-Returns a struct with the current system time in seconds, minutes, and hours.
+Returns the current system time in seconds, minutes, and hours.
+Bits 0-7 represent hours, bits 8-15 minutes and bits 16-23 seconds.

 ## [0x03] uint64_t sys_millis();
 Returns the amount of milliseconds elapsed since system startup.